CalderaWP/rest-api/README.md

 # Caldera REST API

-This is the forms package of the Caldera framework and provides REST API functionality to the framework.
+This is the forms package of the [Caldera Framework](https://github.com/CalderaWP/caldera) and provides REST API functionality to the framework.

 ## This Is Not Caldera Forms.
 * Documentation for the [Caldera Forms REST API](https://calderaforms.com/doc/caldera-forms-rest-api/) for Caldera Forms 1.x.